slacgismo/solar-data-tools/paper/paper.md

 with local meteorological measurements and system configuration information, such as those from large power plants.
-Data cleaning tasks have largely been manual, and analyses have relied on metrics like the performance index [@townsned], which require accurate site models and meteorological data.
+Data cleaning tasks have largely been manual, and analyses have relied on metrics like the performance index [@Townsend1994], which require accurate site models and meteorological data.
 For smaller, distributed rooftop PV systems, meteorological information is often lacking, making accurate system modeling difficult.
 For such systems, insights must be derived from just